 The 7 most common explanations for this include the following:

 - Gluten/wheat cross-contamination.
 This is relevant if you have celiac disease/non-celiac wheat sensitivity.
 Make sure you’re sticking to oat products that are certified gluten free.

 - Fiber and roughage intolerance.
 This would be relevant if you have inflammatory bowel disease such as colitis, Crohn’s disease, diverticulitis, or celiac disease.

 - Food sensitivities.
 You could be reacting to oats or to something else that you’re eating/drinking alongside the oatmeal / oat milk.

-- Sucrose intolerance.
-Oatmeal and oat milk contain sucrose and starch, which can’t be easily digested broken down among folks with a sucrase-isomaltase deficiency.
+- Sucrose intolerance / starch intolerance.
+Oatmeal and oat milk contain sucrose and starch, which aren’t inherently bad.
+But these molecules can’t be easily digested broken down if you have a sucrase-isomaltase deficiency.

 - Food poisoning.
 This is more likely to be applicable if your symptoms are acute and sudden-onset.